alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/kws_asr.md

   - 863 idle cycles: The number of cycles for which the NPU was idle.

   - 13,520,864 AXI0 read beats: The number of AXI beats with read transactions from the AXI0 bus.
-AXI0 is the bus where the *Ethos-U55* NPU reads and writes to the computation buffers, activation buf, or tensor arenas.
+AXI0 is the bus where the *Ethos-U* NPU reads and writes to the computation buffers, activation buf, or tensor arenas.

   - 2,841,970 AXI0 write beats: The number of AXI beats with write transactions to AXI0 bus.